eas-nano/DeepSPT/Old README.md

   - deepspt_mlflow_utils: MLflow helper functions
   - deepspt_src: Source code for DeepSPT
   - environment_droplet.yml: requirements file for installation of virtual environment.
-  - environment_droplet_simple.yml: lighter version of environment_droplet.yml.
-  - DeepSPT_simple.yml: a light, easier to install version of the requirements file.

-  - Pickle files found in this repo contain arrays of tracks as described in Data section in the Readme.
-These include both pickle files of trajectories from experimental data and simulated data.
-  - Test pickle files for DeepSPT can be found under the _Data folder.
-The pickle (.pkl) files shape following the above mentioned (see line 81) shape and order.

 ### Runnng on data from publication
-- Firstly, download all data as stated in the "Data availability" section in "Deep Learning Assisted Analysis of Single Particle Tracking for Automated Correlation Between Diffusion and Function".
+- Firstly, download all data and code as stated in the "Data availability" section in "Deep Learning Assisted Analysis of Single Particle Tracking for Automated Correlation Between Diffusion and Function".
 Roughly 117 GB in zipped version.
 -  Secondly, follow the install instructions described above.
 -  Thirdly, the folder "_For_publication" contains all scripts used for the publication and running these will completely reproduce all results.
 Specifically, temporalsegm_eval.py contains most code for figure 2, timeresolved_uncoating_prediction.py contains most code for figure 3, and benchmark_for_fig4.py contains most code for figure 4.

-## Instructions for DeepSPT application - GUI
-In this repository you will find the "DeepSPT_GUI_manual.pdf", providing detailed insturcitons on how the applciation of DeepSPT - GUI should be used.

 ### Contact

 Jacob Kæstel-hansen, PhD fellow\
 Department of Chemistry\
 jkh@chem.ku.dk

-Konstantinos Tsolakidis,Software Engineer
-Department of Chemistry, Hatzakis Lab kt@chem.ku.dk

 Nikos Hatzakis, Professor\
 Department of Chemistry\